ClickHouse/clickhouse-docs/docs/en/concepts/why-clickhouse-is-so-fast.md

 ## Storage Layer: Concurrent inserts are isolated from each other

-In ClickHouse, each table consists of multiple “table parts”.
+In ClickHouse, each table consists of multiple "table parts".
 A part is created whenever a user inserts data into the table (INSERT statement).
 A query is always executed against all table parts that exist at the time the query starts.

 To avoid that too many parts accumulate, ClickHouse runs a merge operation in the background which continuously combines multiple (small) parts into a single bigger part.

-This approach has several advantages: On the one hand, individual inserts are “local” in the sense that they do not need to update global, i.e. per-table data structures.
+This approach has several advantages: On the one hand, individual inserts are "local" in the sense that they do not need to update global, i.e. per-table data structures.
 As a result, multiple simultaneous inserts need no mutual synchronization or synchronization with existing table data, and thus inserts can be performed almost at the speed of disk I/O.

 ## Storage Layer: Concurrent inserts and selects are isolated